cloudnative-pg/cloudnative-pg/docs/src/benchmarking.md

   -- --initialize --scale 1000
 ```

-The job status can be fetched by running:
+You can fetch the job status by running:

 ```
 kubectl get job/pgbench-job -n <namespace>